CheetahRobotics/Team10182/vuforia.md

 3 - You upload the object to the Vuforia Target Manager: https://developer.vuforia.com/targetmanager/project/deviceTargetListing
      (instructions here: http://library.vuforia.com/articles/Solution/How-To-Edit-and-Upload-Object-Data-Files)

-4 - You download the database from the web site onto your PC and add it as a resource into Android Studio.
+4 - In this step, you download the database from the web site onto your PC and add it as a resource into Android Studio.
+To do this, click on the database name in Vuforia Target Manager, then click on 'Download Database'.
+Unzip the database and paste the files into the 'src/main/assets' directory in Android Studio.
+This video shows how to do all this: https://www.youtube.com/watch?v=8fjpgjViSAY

 5 - You write an opmode that detects the object and acts accordingly.
 See details in Team Fixit 341's videos 3 and 4.